Wood burning stoves are a good way to heat your home while using a renewable fuel.

 Not only do hardwoods burn hotter, they also split more easily and don’t spark or smoke as much making them a safer and more enjoyable fire.
 No one likes a smoky campfire.

 It is important to have your fireplace flue cleaned every year.
 Although, fireplaces are charming, when it comes to adding heat to the home – they lose.
 More heat goes up the chimney than into the room.
 Adding glass doors can help, and a good fireplace insert can maximize your fireplace’s energy efficiency.
 For true heating, a good air-tight wood stove is the way to go.

-Page 2 of 2 - Remember, firewood is one of Missouri’s renewable resources.
+Remember, firewood is one of Missouri’s renewable resources.
 It is one way you can wean yourself off of a nonrenewable resource, such as coal.
 I hope you’re able to enjoy some good fires this year with family, friends, or just a good book.

 Lynn Youngblood is the executive director of the Blue River Watershed Association.